 To date, ECPC has recruited and trained 25 States across four cohorts.
 These cohort include:

 Arizona, Colorado, Connecticut, Delaware, Idaho, Rhode Island, & South Carolina

-Alaska, Massachusetts, Minnesota, Nevada, Tennessee, Texas, Virginia, & District of Columbia
+Alaska, Massachusetts, Minnesota, Nevada, Tennessee, Texas, Virginia & Washington DC

 Hawaii, Michigan, New York, Ohio, & Puerto Rico